 Responsible Growth and Sustainable Revenue for Licking County

-Harvey is a proposed 350 MW solar project located primarily in Hartford Township, Licking County, OH.
+Harvey is a fully-permitted 350 MW solar project located primarily in Hartford Township, Licking County, OH.
 The project will consist of thousands of interconnected solar modules mounted on racking affixed to steel pilings driven into the ground.
-Harvey will be working with the community and county to permit this project in the summer of 2021 at the Ohio Power Siting Board.
+Harvey is sited approximately 2,000 acres of land owned by dozens of area farming families.

 The Harvey Solar Project is being developed by Open Road Renewables.
 Open Road is a renewable energy company focused on development of utility-scale clean energy projects in the United States.
 Open Road’s highly experienced team is on a mission to make the promise of clean energy and economic security a reality for communities across the country.